WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: Introduction

 \section{Introduction}

-In inverse problems, the task is to reconstruct an unknown ground truth $x$ from a noisy observation
+In inverse problems, the task is to reconstruct an unknown ground truth $\bar x$ from a noisy observation

-where $f$ is an ill-posed forward operator and $\xi$ is the realization of white Gaussian noise with distribution $\mathcal N(0,\sigma^2 I)$.
+where $f$ is an ill-posed forward operator and $\xi$ is the realization of Gaussian noise with distribution $\mathcal N(0,\sigma^2 I)$.
 Such problems can be tackled by finding a minimizer of a variational problem

-where $D(f(x),y)$ is a data-fidelity term which accounts for the noise and $\mathcal R$ a regularizer or image prior.
+where $\mathcal D(f(x),y)$ is a data-fidelity term which accounts for the noise and $\mathcal R$ a regularizer or image prior.
 The concrete form of \eqref{general_variational_problem} is often derived by a Bayesian approach.

 In this paper, we focus on the problem of superresolution.
-Here, $x$ is a high-resolution image and $y$ a low-resolution image obtained by a forward operator $f$, which is usually a composition of a blur operator and a downsampling operator.
-Due to its actuality, superresolution using deep neural networks (NNs) was considered in many papers, see e.g.,~\cite{DLHT2015,LSKNM2017, RIM2017,SHCSFN2021,Tian21,WYWG2018,ZTKZF2018}, see also \cite{WCH2020} for a survey.
-However, within their training process, these methods require the access to a large amount of registered pairs $(x_i,y_i)$ of high- and low-resolution images.
-Only very few NN based approaches make use of the forward operator $f$ instead of large training data sets.
+Here, $\bar x$ is a high-resolution image and $y$ a low-resolution image obtained by a forward operator $f$, which is usually a composition of a blur operator and a downsampling operator.
+Due to its actuality, superresolution using deep neural networks (NNs) was considered in many papers, see e.g.,~\cite{DLHT2015,LTHC2017,LSKNM2017, RIM2017,SHCSFN2021,Tian21,WYWG2018,ZTKZF2018}, see also \cite{WCH2020} for a survey.
+In particular, unrolled approaches like \cite{GL2010,JP2021,MMK2021} yield good results.
+However, within their training process, these methods require the access to a large amount of registered pairs $(\bar x_i,y_i)$ of high- and low-resolution images.
+Only very few NN based approaches incorporate knowledge about the forward operator $f$ and the underlying image domain instead of large training data sets.
 Examples are the zero-shot superresolution \cite{SCI2018}, the deep image prior \cite{UVL2018} and Plug-and-Play methods \cite{VBW2013}.
 Zero-shot superresolution \cite{SCI2018} exploits the internal image statistics and learns image-specific relations between the low-resolution image and its downscaled versions in order to apply these relations for reconstructing the high-resolution image.
 The Deep Image Prior (DIP) \cite{UVL2018} learns a CNN by minimizing the loss function

 where $z$ is a randomly chosen input and an early-stopping technique is used as regularization.
 Then, the reconstructed image is obtained by $x=G_\theta(z)$.
 It was shown in \cite{UVL2018} that DIP admits competitive results for many inverse problems.
 In \cite{BLS20} a combination of DIP with the TV regularizer (DIP+TV), leading to the loss function